 We encourage everyone, including schools, non-profits, industry, the general public, research faculty, and others, to submit project ideas.
 For those who are able, we recommend a sponsorship as well.
-A $5K sponsorship contribution will help cover some basic project costs and overhead.
+A $2K sponsorship contribution (small business sponsorship is $500; other organizations, please contact us).
 If you are an INSPiRE Industrial Affiliate, your membership already includes a project sponsorship.

-Sponsored projects have the added benefits of additional guidance with in the program and brand recognition in the projects and in EECS marketing materials.
+Sponsored projects have the added benefits of additional guidance with in the program and brand recognition in the projects.